Contents

 Replicated block storage for clusters that don't have a SAN

-The fix is replicated block storage: software that takes the disks scattered across your nodes and presents them as one pool, keeping copies of each volume on multiple machines so a pod can move and find its data waiting.
+The fix is replicated block storage: software that takes the disks scattered across your nodes and presents them as one logical pool, keeping synchronised copies of each volume on multiple machines so a pod can move and find its data already waiting for it.
 Two open-source projects own this space for self-hosters: Longhorn and OpenEBS.
-They overlap heavily and differ in ways that matter.
+They overlap heavily, they solve the same fundamental problem, and they differ in exactly the ways that will decide which one you should run.
+This is the comparison I wish I’d had before I picked.

 Advertisement